-Sunlight stimulates vitamin D production, triggers an immune response which sends protective and repair cells to the skin, and causes a sense of well-being.
+Sunlight stimulates vitamin D production, helps control some chronic skin diseases (such as psoriasis), and causes a sense of well-being.
 Yet sunlight can also cause damage to the skin.
-Damage includes not only a painful sunburn but skin cancers, wrinkling and other changes associated with aging skin, and even allergic reactions and worsening of some skin diseases.
+Damage includes not only a painful sunburn (see Sunburn) but skin cancers, wrinkling and other changes associated with aging skin, and even allergic reactions and worsening of some skin diseases (see Photosensitivity Reactions).
 The skin shields the rest of the body from the sun's rays.

 Ultraviolet (UV) light, although invisible to the human eye, is the component of sunlight that has the most effect on skin.
 UV light is classified into three types, ultraviolet A (UVA), ultraviolet B (UVB), and ultraviolet C (UVC), depending on its wavelength.

-UV light (UVA and UVB) damages deoxyribonucleic acid (DNA—the body's genetic material), which can ultimately lead to cancer.
+UV light (all types) damages deoxyribonucleic acid (DNA—the body's genetic material), which can ultimately lead to cancer.
 UV light also has damaging effects such as premature skin aging and wrinkling.
-Sunburn can also result from UV light, primarily UVA.
+Sunburn can also result from UV light, primarily UVB.
 There is no safe level of UV light.

 The skin undergoes certain changes when exposed to UV light to protect against damage.
 The epidermis (the skin's uppermost layer) thickens, blocking UV light.
 The melanocytes (pigment-producing skin cells) make increased amounts of melanin, which darkens the skin, resulting in a tan.
-Tanning provides some natural protection against future exposure to UV radiation, because melanin absorbs the energy of UV light and helps prevent the light from damaging skin cells and penetrating deeper into the tissues.
-However, tanning for the sake of being tan is hazardous to health (see Sunlight and Skin Damage: Are Tans Healthy?).
+Tanning provides some natural protection against future exposure to UV radiation because melanin absorbs the energy of UV light and helps prevent the light from damaging skin cells and penetrating deeper into the tissues but otherwise has no health benefits.
+Tanning for the sake of being tanned is hazardous to health (see Sidebar 2: Are Tans Healthy?).

 Sensitivity to sunlight varies according to the amount of melanin in the skin.
 Darker-skinned people have more melanin and therefore greater built-in protection against the sun's harmful effects.
 However, darker-skinned people are still vulnerable to sun damage and the long-term effects of exposure to UV light.
 The amount of melanin present in a person's skin depends on heredity as well as on the amount of recent sun exposure.
 Some people are able to produce large amounts of melanin in response to UV light, whereas others produce very little.
-People with blonde or red hair are especially susceptible to the short-term and long-term effects of UV radiation.
+People with blonde or red hair are especially susceptible to the short-term and long-term effects of UV radiation, because they are not able to produce enough melanin.
 The melanin in their skin can also become distributed unevenly, resulting in freckling.
-People with vitiligo (see Pigment Disorders: Vitiligo) have patchy areas of skin that have no pigment.
-People with albinism (see Pigment Disorders: Albinism) have little or no melanin at all.
+People with vitiligo (see Vitiligo) have patchy areas of skin that have no pigment.
+People with albinism (see Albinism) have little or no melanin at all.

 Sunlight and skin damage:

 Exposure to sunlight prematurely ages the skin.
-Exposure to UV light is responsible for the wrinkles, both fine and coarse; irregular pigmentation; redness; and leathery, rough texture of sun-exposed skin.
+Damage to the skin caused by prolonged exposure to sunlight is known as photoaging.
+Exposure to UV light causes fine and coarse wrinkles, irregular pigmentation, large frecklelike spots called lentigines, a yellowish complexion, and a leathery, rough skin texture.
 Although fair-skinned people are most vulnerable, anyone's skin will change with enough exposure.

-To minimize the damaging effects of the sun, it is particularly important to avoid further sun exposure, wear protective clothing, and apply sunscreens (see Sunlight and Skin Damage: Prevention).
+To minimize the damaging effects of the sun, it is particularly important to avoid further sun exposure, wear protective clothing, and apply sunscreens (see Prevention).
 Damage that is already done is difficult to reverse.
-Moisturizing creams temporarily plump up wrinkles, and makeup helps hide wrinkles.
+Moisturizing creams temporarily plump up wrinkles, and makeup helps hide imperfections in skin color (such as freckles, sun spots, and lentigines) and some fine wrinkles.
 Treatments such as chemical peels, alpha-hydroxy acids, tretinoin creams, and laser skin resurfacing may improve the appearance of thin wrinkles and irregular pigmentation.
 Deep wrinkles and substantial skin damage, however, require significant treatment to be reversed.